Preprocessing-of-Concrete-Image-for-SHM/Guideline-for-Pre-processing-Concrete-Surface-Images-for-Structural-Health-Monitoring-/README.md

 # Guideline-for-Pre-processing-Concrete-Surface-Images-for-Structural-Health-Monitoring-
-(Code Repository, Dataset, and Theoretical Overview) Mahdi Asgarinejad a, Milad Farmahini Farahani a, Maryam Bitaraf a 1, Amirmohammad Ramezanianpour a a School of Civil Engineering, College of Engineering, University of Tehran, Tehran, Iran
+(Code Repository, Dataset, and Theoretical Overview) Mahdi Asgarinejad , Milad Farmahini Farahani, Maryam Bitaraf, Amirmohammad Ramezanianpour

+School of Civil Engineering, College of Engineering, University of Tehran, Tehran, Iran
 1. Project Overview

 Structural Health Monitoring (SHM) of concrete structures has become an essential area of research in recent years.
 Automated image-based damage detection—particularly using computer vision and deep learning—offers significant potential for early and reliable identification of cracks, bug-holes, and other surface defects.
 A crucial stage in such computer vision pipelines is image pre-processing, which directly affects the accuracy, generalization, and efficiency of subsequent detection models.
-This repository provides a comprehensive framework for image pre processing of concrete surface images, including a curated dataset, detailed codes, and illustrative sample results.
+This repository provides a comprehensive framework for image pre-processing of concrete surface images, including a curated dataset, detailed codes, and illustrative sample results.
 For theoretical details of the employed methods and algorithms, please refer to the accompanying document “Theoretical Overview”.

 This repository consists of three main components:
 • Dataset (raw references, labeled JSON, optimized samples)
 • Codes (Google Colab notebook + modular Python functions)